swiftlang/swift/docs/LibraryEvolution.rst

     declare the minimum version of the library they can be used in, right?
     Syntax?

-Entities declared ``private`` may not be versioned; the mangled name of such an entity includes an identifier based on the containing file, which means moving the declaration to another file changes the entity's mangled name.
+Entities declared ``private`` or ``fileprivate`` may not be versioned; the mangled name of such an entity includes an identifier based on the containing file, which means moving the declaration to another file changes the entity's mangled name.
 This implies that a client would not be able to find the entity at run time if the source code is reorganized, which is unacceptable.

 .. note::